 Once a year or if extraordinary events so require, the investment committee of the Substitute Occupational Benefit Institution makes a decision on the companies in which it should not be invested.
 It bases this decision on the SVVK-ASIR+ exclusion list.
-There are currently a total of 21 companies from 6 countries on the exclusion list.
+There are currently a total of 21 companies from 6 countries on the exclusion list of the Substitute Occupational Benefit Institution.